gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 Note that two data races are found - one for each of the goroutines draining the stderr pipes.

 Since this example is a lot simpler than the one we ran into in SHIELD it still works in these sense that when you build the binary without the [data race detector](http://blog.golang.org/race-detector) the code will compile and run as expected.
 This is because you are essentially just running `ls | sort` which, unless you have a truly massive set of subdirectories, should resolve itself relatively quickly.
 The same cannot be said of of the similar data race we created and found in SHIELD.
-Finding that data race was a bit arduous and felt a little like receiving a lump of coal in our stockings from our past selves.

-We found the data race by //FIXME

-To see the exact situation we ran into in SHIELD, take a look at [task.go in commit 6020baa](https://github.com/starkandwayne/shield/blob/6020baae38d37e4233e57d75a9a49202c4c4ce5e/supervisor/task.go).
-When we researched the data race, we discovered that this is a known problem with execing certain commands/pipes (see [here](https://github.com/golang/go/issues/9307), [here](https://github.com/golang/go/issues/9382), and [here](https://code.google.com/p/go/issues/detail?id=2266)).
+We found the data race because of how SHIELD was behaving during testing: specifically non-reproducible issues had started to appear.
+Non-determinism being one of the defining symptoms, we turned on race testing and sure enough there the problem was.
+To see exactly how the code appeared at that time, take a look at [task.go in commit 6020baa](https://github.com/starkandwayne/shield/blob/6020baae38d37e4233e57d75a9a49202c4c4ce5e/supervisor/task.go).
+When we researched our data race, we discovered that it is a known problem with execing certain commands/pipes (see [here](https://github.com/golang/go/issues/9307), [here](https://github.com/golang/go/issues/9382), and [here](https://code.google.com/p/go/issues/detail?id=2266)).
 As a result, we ended up resolving the issue by implementing a [BASH script](https://github.com/starkandwayne/shield/blob/master/bin/shield-pipe) to handle the pipes.
 The first commit with this fix is [3548036](https://github.com/starkandwayne/shield/commit/35480364275f12d6fc122eed8089e2113fa5a162).
 Since then, the relevant go code has been refactored into `request.go`.

-## Addendum: Want to test and contribute to SHIELD?
+## Open Invitation: Want to test and contribute to SHIELD?

 To setup a local testing environment for SHIELD, please use the `setup-env` script in our [testbed](https://github.com/starkandwayne/shield-testbed-deployments) repository after [setting up a local Cloud Foundry on BOSH Lite](https://github.com/cloudfoundry/bosh-lite/).
 Our testbed deploys Cloud Foundry and docker-postgres with SHIELD and sets up some initial dummy values in SHIELD itself.